jsmolka/blog/content/drizzle/real-language-features.md

 ## Outlook
 Now I will start working on the Game Boy emulator.
 I will write a prototype in C++ and then translate it to drizzle.
 Because of the lack of a proper foreign function interface, I will add SDL-related classes to drizzle and make it possible to enable them with a compiler switch.
 I also have the feeling that there are some hard-to-find bugs left in the code that will make me suffer.

-[^1]: If I were to design another language, I definitely wouldn't do whitespace awareness again.
-It makes many things complicated or outright impossible:

-    - What counts as an indentation?
-    - Can we mix spaces and tabs?
-If so, how many spaces are one tab?
-    - How do we define anonymous functions with multiple lines?
-    - How do we define a classic `for` loop with initializer, condition, and expression?
-    - How do we parse list/map expressions with multiple lines?

-    Just use braces and ignore whitespace.
-It makes life much easier.